Autism Awareness: From Visibility to True Inclusion

 Why April 2 Matters

-Designated by the United Nations, World Autism Awareness Day (April 2) draws attention to human rights, accessibility, and equitable participation for autistic individuals worldwide.
-Its original purpose—raising awareness—remains valuable, especially where misconceptions persist.
-But the day’s greatest impact emerges when it is used to amplify autistic leadership, encourage policy change, and inspire concrete improvements in education, healthcare access, employment, and community life.
+The United Nations designated World Autism Awareness Day (April 2) to draw attention to human rights, accessibility, and equitable participation for autistic individuals worldwide.
+Its greatest impact emerges when it is used to:

 The Role of Global Frameworks and Local Action